Red Flags to Watch for When Hiring Cabinet & Countertop Subcontractors for Multifamily Projects

 5. Financial Instability

 Even if they look good on paper, a subcontractor with weak financials can leave you exposed.
-Projects stall when subs can’t pay vendors, make payroll, or walk away under stress.
+Projects stall when subs can’t pay vendors, make payroll, or if they walk away under stress.

 Warning signs: